 Hong Kong is a Special Administration Region (SAR) of the People's Republic of China (PRC).
 As such it has a separate and distinct legal system from that of the PRC.
 Hong Kong has a common law system of justice which developed during the years when it was a British colony.
 A ship - or one of its sister ships - may be arrested where:

-- a claimant's cause of action carries with it a right of arrest;
+- a claimant s cause of action carries with it a

 - an in rem writ has been issued;

 - the ship is available in Hong Kong; and

+no caveat against arrest has been entered.

 - no caveat against arrest has been entered.

-- 2. Which International Convention applies to arrest of ships in your country?
+2. Which International Convention applies to arrest of ships in your country?